Lexicon

 ORIGINAL

-The bad equilibrium: alternatives eliminated through process, not force, arriving as the frictionless default — what happens when nobody chooses otherwise.
-Each decision was made by specific people in specific roles; none of them set out to build a neo-feudal order; each solved the problem in front of them.
-The Quiet Foreclosure emerged from the accumulation of local optimizations, each rational in isolation, collectively producing a dependency architecture that no one intended but everyone now inhabits.
+The bad equilibrium: alternatives eliminated through process, not force, arriving as the frictionless default when nobody chooses otherwise.
+Each decision was made by specific people in specific roles; none set out to build a neo-feudal order; each solved the problem in front of them.
+The Quiet Foreclosure emerged from accumulated local optimizations, each rational in isolation, collectively producing a dependency order no one intended but everyone now inhabits.
 Platforms profit from opacity.
 States profit from surveillance.
-The governed are dispersed, unaware, and poorly organized.
+The governed are dispersed, unaware, poorly organized.
 No conspiracy is required; the incentive structure suffices.
-The Quiet Foreclosure is stable because it serves the interests of those who control it, and it is quiet because the foreclosed do not experience a dramatic moment of dispossession — they experience a gradual narrowing of alternatives until the only remaining option is the one that serves the forecloser.
-The concept is contrasted throughout Volume III with the Protocol Republic, which names the good equilibrium: coordination built as infrastructure, governed by rules that apply to all, producing receipts that make power legible.
-The distance between the two equilibria is the space in which constitutional design operates.
+It is quiet because the foreclosed experience no dramatic moment of dispossession — only a gradual narrowing of alternatives until the only remaining option is the one that serves the forecloser.

 R